f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 :   Enables building of native code via the _ndk-build_ script before
     doing the main Ant build.
-The value may be a list of directories relative to the main application directory in which to run ndk-build, or ’yes’ which corresponds to ’.’ .
+The value may be a list of directories relative to the main application directory in which to run ndk-build, or 'yes' which corresponds to '.' .
 Using explicit list may be useful to build multi-component projects.

     The build and scan processes will complain (refuse to build) if this